 - Place the sliced cucumbers into a large salad bowl.

-- Combine the Greek yogurt, lemon juice, garlic, dill, salt, black pepper, and then add to the cucumbers, along with the marinated onions.
+- Combine the Greek yogurt, lemon juice, garlic, dill, salt, and black pepper.
+Add to the cucumbers, along with the marinated onions, including the liquid from the onions.
 Toss everything together really well.
 Taste for salt and pepper.

 - Enjoy immediately or refrigerate for up to 30 minutes before serving.